horsehour/horsehour.github.io/index.md

 <div class="section" markdown="1">
 Hobbies
 ==============================================
-- Sports: Mountain Biking, Pingpong
+- <b>Sports</b>: Mountain Biking, Pingpong
-- Music & Movies: The Matrix, Mountain Patrol, Maksim's Exodus, The Phantom of the Opera, Seven Samurai, Nausicaa of the Valley of the Wind
+- <b>Musics & Movies</b>: The Matrix, Mountain Patrol, Maksim's Exodus, The Phantom of the Opera, Seven Samurai, Nausicaa of the Valley of the Wind
 </div>

 <div class="section" markdown="1">